Written byJenny Zeng

 Like Google, Firefox also has a reset feature that allows people to restore it to the factory default state without losing essential information such as bookmarks, browsing history, passwords, auto-fill data, etc.

-- 1. Launch Firefox, select Help after clicking on the main menu button, which is represented by three horizontal lines.
+- Launch Firefox, and select Help after clicking on the main menu button, which is represented by three horizontal lines.